 - Meet and communicate with all parties, including the rideshare company and their insurers and/or legal representatives

-- Negotiate for a fair settlement that compensates you for your injuries, losses
+- Negotiate for a fair settlement that compensates you for your injuries and related expenses and losses

 - File your lawsuit with the civil court within Ohio’s statute of limitations if we do not reach a settlement